akka/akka/akka-docs/src/main/paradox/general/configuration.md

  * @ref:[message serializers](../serialization.md)
  * @ref:[tuning of dispatchers](../typed/dispatchers.md)

-Akka uses the [Lightbend Config Library](https://github.com/lightbend/config), which might also be a good choice for the configuration of your own application or library built with or without Akka.
+Akka uses the [Typesafe Config Library](https://github.com/lightbend/config), which might also be a good choice for the configuration of your own application or library built with or without Akka.
 This library is implemented in Java with no external dependencies;
 This is only a summary of the most important parts for more details see [the config library docs](https://github.com/lightbend/config/blob/master/README.md).